gbionics/adam/README.md

 from adam.numpy import KinDynComputations from adam.numpy.numpy_like import SpatialMath

-# Start from a URDF model description
+# You can convert an URDF to an USD
 model_path = "robot.urdf"
 joints_name_list = ["joint_1", "joint_2"]